-Have you ever walked into a business and asked them if they could do something and when they tell you they can’t you think, “why not”?
+Have you ever walked into a business and asked them if they could do something and when they tell you they can’t you think, “why the heck not”?
 Have you ever had a customer come in and ask you for something and when you tell them it isn’t possible, they have asked you the same thing?

 While it might frustrate you when you hear this question from someone else, in reality it is a question that begs asking.

 The question itself is simple, although there can be very different perspectives when being asked.
 From one perspective, it requires you to defend where you currently are.
 Your employee wants to work from home and you say “no”.
 When the individual says, “why not?” immediately you come up with all the reasons why this isn’t possible.
 You defend your position and in doing so, keep things as they are.

 From the other perspective, it could be a choice to explore what would need to happen to allow this to be possible and you ask yourself, “why the heck not?”
 It requires you to tap into your creative juices and to see what things would happen to make it possible.
 It could also allow you to see some benefits you might have missed initially in defending your position.